andreaUNAM/cringecentral/knightskings/knightskings.md

 Well, then.
 The King had spoken.
 Nothing to do about it.
 Unless you're Hob Gadling.
 "Yeah, I fucking am.
 I have the experience, I'm in, uh, decent shape, and most importantly: I can be there for you for this.
 I wasn't there—" No, he still couldn't say it.
 "I wasn't there last time; let me be there this time.
 I _need_ to be there this time."

-Dream stood up abruptly, all white-hot fury and "**_then I shall take my leave of you and prove you wrong_**".
+Dream stood up abruptly, all white-hot fury and **_then I shall take my leave of you and prove you wrong_**.
 Hob swallowed, but did not break eye contact. "**I will _not_ have you fight in a war that does not concern you.
 Not for me.
 Not for anyone.**"

 "First of all, that's how wars work, that's their whole point, putting some guy that barely knows what's going on in the front.
 Trust me, I've been that guy quite a few times."
 Hob finished what remained of his drink, dropped the cigarette into the tumbler, and stood up to be eye to eye with Dream.
 "Second of all, this one is the exception.
 It very much does concern me because it concerns _you_.
 I know there's still that conversation we haven't had, but I..."
 He sighed, unsure of how to word the turmoil inside of him.